SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step6.md

 You can see that the first two "Given" steps executed successfully and the "When the two numbers are added" step failed with an error.
 This is because the addition method of the calculator is not implemented yet.

-In the next step you'll fix the implementation of the calculator to turn the first scenario green.
+In the next step you'll fix the implementation of the calculator to turn the scenario green.